decaffeinate/bulk-decaffeinate/README.md

 * Allow running custom follow-up codemods.
 * Create backups of the `.coffee` files so you can easily compare before and after.
+* When displaying errors, classify any known issues automatically and link to the corresponding GitHub issue.
+* Any other sanity checks, instructions, or help for running decaffeinate on a real-world codebase.